 In my opinion, one of the worst things you can do is avoid being social because you’re trying to lose weight.
 First of all, you don’t want to offend anyone.
 Skipping the occasional outing is okay, but communicating your reasons for skipping is important.

-I hope this helps and encourages you!
+I hope this helps and encourages you if you’re faced with figuring out how to eat healthy when dining out!
 What are your big weight-loss tips?
 Let me know in the comments below!

 Other posts you might like: